 Step Three: Cook Pork Tenderloin

-- This method for cooking pork tenderloin at 3 minutes on high pressure will result in pork tenderloin at 150-155 degrees–which in my book is perfect.
-(You can cook for 2 minutes if you want it closer to 145 degrees.)
+Pork tenderloin is a very lean cut of meat and therefore only needs cooked a couple minutes.
+Cooking longer than the suggested times will result in an overcooked piece of meat that is dry and tough.
+This method for cooking pork tenderloin at 3 minutes on high pressure will result in pork tenderloin at 150-155 degrees–which in my book is perfect.
 The pork tenderloin will be juicy, slightly pink, but warm all the way through.

 You can serve the sweet potatoes, apples and onions on the side of the pork tenderloin, or you can mash up the sweet potatoes with with apples and onions (which I find is more friendly for the kids!)